mattsq/XTYLearner/README.md

   joint outcome-treatment space.
 - ``MaskedTabularTransformer`` – a transformer encoder for tabular data using a masked-token training objective.
+- ``TabJEPA`` – a joint-embedding predictive architecture that masks columns of ``(X, T, Y)`` and predicts their latent representations while supervising outcome predictions.
 - ``SemiITE`` – a co-training network for semi-supervised treatment effect estimation with a reconstruction head for ``p(t\|x,y)``.
 - ``CCL_CPCModel`` – a contrastive predictive coding model for sequential